 Reserve Your Spot

 Everywhere, particularly parks in big cities, such as Tokyo, will become busy pretty fast once the hanami season gets into full swing.
-So to guarantee your spot for your own hanami picnic it is best to go very early and reserve a space with a sheet, and for the sake of politeness it is best if someone stays with that sheet until everyone else in the group has arrived.
+After all, everyone loves cherry blossom viewing!
+So to guarantee your spot for your own hanami party it is best to go very early and reserve a space with a sheet, and for the sake of politeness it is best if someone stays with that sheet until everyone else in the group has arrived.
 Unfortunately, there is no other way of reserving a place.

 Take Your Shoes Off